Collision between train and vehicle claims life of Williams Lake resident - BC Local News

 “The collision caused the vehicle to roll and the driver was ejected.
 Sadly, the driver, a Williams Lake resident, did not survive.”

-The train consisted of 29 rail cars including three engines and no derailment took place.
+The train consisted of 29 rail cars, including three engines, and no derailment took place.
 CN Police have been notified and are assisting with the investigation.
-The Soda Creek Townsite Road and the CN Rail track were closed for almost four hours but has since been reopened to all traffic.
+The Soda Creek Townsite Road and the CN Rail track were closed for almost four hours but have since been reopened to all traffic.

 BC Coroners Service, who has conduct of the investigation, are conducting a parallel investigation to determine cause of death.
 The RCMP and BC Coroners Service have not released any other information at this time, including identity of the victim.